-Following the floods of July 2007, we have undertaken flood reviews to understand the meteorological conditions that contributed to the flooding, the mechanism of flooding and the number of properties affected in order to identify works to reduce flood risk and its impacts.
-The reviews will also identify responsibilities for flooding, and provide guidance on other flood risk management tools such as flood warning, flood resistant construction, flood resilience.
-The reviews have been written in consultation with W.O.D.C.
+Following the flooding of July 2007, we have undertaken a flood review to understand the meteorological conditions that contributed to the flooding, the mechanism of flooding and the number of properties affected in order to identify works to reduce flood risk and its impacts.
+This review will also identify responsibilities for flooding, and provide guidance on other flood risk management tools such as flood warning, flood resistant construction, and flood resilience.
+This review has been written in consultation with W.O.D.C.